 I have had cause to stop and ponder the significance of these discomforts recently.
 First it was the privilege to give a lecture on hip pain to a group of healthy students.
 Six out of 24 had quite serious groin and buttock issues.

 In 2014 I did a locum in Holland where a great many of the patients are elderly.
 A fair proportion have had total ball and socket replacements.
-The number of people suffering from very painful sacroiliac joint, side of the hip, groin and upper thigh pain is quite staggering.
+The number of people suffering from very painful sacroiliac joint, side of the hip, groin and upper leg pain is quite staggering.
 Disturbed nights, difficulty walking and considerable anguish are the order of the day.

 There's an assumption that all one needs is an operation, and the problem is cured.
 Whether it's hip or lower back, or any other surgery for that matter, it's best not to conclude that the knife will fix your pain, any more than chiropractic can permanently relieve it.